Jump to main content

 If you are married, there are 4 situations under which you can claim a deduction for HLI.
 The following subsections describe those situations, with links provided to relevant scenarios.

-In general, the income of a husband and wife is assessed separately under salaries tax.
+In general, the income of a married person and the person's spouse is assessed separately under salaries tax.
 If the property is jointly owned by you and your spouse, deduction of share of HLI can be claimed in the tax returns separately.

 Joint Assessment Under Salaries Tax